 PostgreSQL is often the top choice as the best database for python.
 It can be used for both small and large applications as it is open-source and has a rich feature set.

-In this article, we will discuss the benefits of using PostgreSQL for Python applications.
-We will also introduce you to the other options that you have for Python databases.
+I’ll discuss the benefits of using PostgreSQL for Python applications and introduce you to other Python database options.

 Contents